Folic acid

 The transition

-The UK flour milling sector has been working closely with government to implement this public health initiative.
+Following the government decision to fortify flour with folic acid, the UK flour milling sector has been working to implement this public health initiative.
 Non-wholemeal wheat flour will be fortified with 0.25 milligrams of folic acid per 100 grams of flour.

 The regulations set a 24-month transition period ending December 13, 2026 to allow the food industry time to adjust manufacturing processes and labelling.